Valerann/vsuperset/README.md

 ## Developing
 For every change, you need to restart the backend:
 `make flask-app`

+## Saving Dashboards to Database
+We recommend saving them to hub_dev account (Postgres).
+You will need to add hub_dev as a datasource using the UI and the admin credentials, which can be found using `mashina postgres info hub_dev --environment prod --username admin` You will also need to add `psycopg2` to the requirements:
+`pip install psycopg2`

 ### Troubleshooting
 * Blah -- need to install mysql and python 3.10